We pinky promise that we will never sell your information.

 Now, if you decide to go for option #2, an existing software platform, here are things you should think about:

 - Does the provider of the software platform offer hosting, server monitoring, automatic software updates, backups, payment bureaucracy, and technical support?

 It comes often as a surprise especially to non-technical people how big hurdle this actually is.
 Many people think you simply install a chunk of code to your server as a one time thing, and that's it.
 That's not the way it works.
 If you want to run things on your own server, you really need to have a technical person in your team, since there's always something to do in this front.

-- Is the software you're planning to use open source?
+- Is the software you're planning to use open source or source available?

 This is quite important.
-If you're using proprietary (non-open-source) software, you're locked in to the services of the marketplace provider.
+If you're using proprietary (non-open-source or non-source-available) software, you're locked in to the services of the marketplace provider.
 If you later wish to hire a developer team and build new features, that might not be possible.
-With open source, you can just always move to your own server and continue development there.
+With open source or source available, you can just always move to your own server and continue development there.

 - What are the costs?

 What's best obviously depends on your budget.
 In general, a big payment upfront should be avoided, as it will leave you with a lot of risk.
 You want a software provider who has invested in your success, which means that it should be relatively affordable to get started, but you will pay more if you are successful.